egil/Htmxor/docs/index.md

 In Htmxor, conditional rendering supports the [template fragments](https://htmx.org/essays/template-fragments/) pattern.

 It allows a single routable component to render specific parts for particular requests or the full content for others.
-This way, you can keep all related fragments within a single component, avoiding the need to split them into separate, individually routable components.
+This way, you can keep all related fragments within a single component, avoiding splitting them into separate, individually routable components.

 By consolidating the HTML into one file, it becomes easier to understand feature functionality, adhering to the [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) design principle.